 Five points to keep in mind for a good email

-- Using trackable links: Obviously this helps you to analyse the conversion rates through emails.
+- Using trackable links: Obviously, this helps you to analyze the conversion rates through emails.

 - Using bullets: Long paragraphs of text in an email often do not get read because they subconsciously feel fatiguing to the eyes.

 - Always use a CTA (Call-to-Action) button: This is where you embed whatever you want the reader to do after he reads the email.
 Maybe a transaction or a link to a webpage for detailed information etc.

 - Don’t forget the mobile experience: It’s the user’s prerogative to view your content on a device of their choice, so you have to take care of both desktop and mobile experience.

 While many marketing domain names get blacklisted for sending a lot of promotional emails (cold emails), there is a good way to gain back the reputation from, say, Google (postmasters) by simply getting a lot of people to un-spam your email and get your emails out of their “Promotions” folder.
 One simple way to do this is to open a Facebook group and get the members to do the above while giving them some incentive like free coupons etc.

 In Chirayu’s experience, Tuesday 4 p.m. worked out to be the best time to push out bulk emails for them at MyOperator.
 This metric will vary depending on many factors like:

 - Which day of the week/month your customers need your product or service etc.

 Which date and time are suitable for sending emails about your product can be determined only by hit-and-trial and observations.